gilgulgamesh/DimPomodoro.jl/ReadMe.md

 - random shuffling

 ## um
-- 1080p only for now, without scaling, unless you want to edit to add your screen dimensions
+- didn't do scaling automatically... you can change it in the file, add a resolution and your ui scaling factor, it's at 1x 1080p.

 ## Inputs
 - double click to skip